-ELEN 401 OPTIMIZATION THEORY 3.0: 3 cr.
-E
+ELEN 401 OPTIMIZATION THEORY

 This course is an introduction to various methods of obtaining the extreme of a non-dynamic or a dynamic system and its use in system design.
-Linear programming, various search methods, nonlinear programming Faculty of Engineering 17 studies are investigated.
+Linear programming, various search methods, nonlinear programming and dynamic programming are also covered.
+Various real-life applications are discussed and appropriate case studies are investigated.

-ELEN 402 STOCHASTIC THEORY and ESTIMATION AND DETECTION 3.0: 3 cr.
-E This course covers general concepts of stochastic processes; stationarity and ergodicity; stochastic continuity and differentiation; Gaussian process; linear systems with stochastic inputs; correlation functions and power spectra; matched filtering; mean square estimation; spectral estimation; modulation; Entropy; Markov processes; queuing theory.
+ELEN 402 STOCHASTIC THEORY and ESTIMATION AND DETECTION

+This course covers general concepts of stochastic processes; stationarity and ergodicity; stochastic continuity and differentiation; Gaussian process; linear systems with stochastic inputs; correlation functions and power spectra; matched filtering; mean square estimation; spectral estimation; modulation; Entropy; Markov processes; queuing theory.